 One of the reasons citizens' preferences have likely been overlooked is the relative scarcity of past electoral system changes that included mechanisms for popular participation.
 Between 1961 and 2011, there were only twenty-four relatively serious attempts to change electoral systems in OECD democracies, with only nine changes being realized (Bol, 2016).
-In this paper, we focus on one of these serious attempts, which also happened to be a successful one.
+In this paper, we focus on one of these serious attempts, which also happened to be a successful one: New Zealand, which, until 1993, was "a perfect example of the Westminster model of democracy" (Lijphart, 1984), with all Members of Parliament (MPs) selected from single member plurality districts and with only two parties alternating office between 1938 and 1993.
 Specifically, in 1993, New Zealanders faced a binary choice between keeping a long-established First Past The Post system (FPTP) or changing to a proportional system known as Mixed Member Proportional (MMP).
 This binding referendum had very high turnout (85 percent of the eligible electorate voted).
 In the end, 54 percent of voters chose MMP, which became the new electoral system in 1996, when the following general election took place.